flexmonster/pivot-kibana/README.md

 ## Flexmonster Pivot Table & Charts

 Flexmonster Pivot is a powerful JavaScript tool for interactive web reporting.
-It allows you to visualize and analyze data from JSON, CSV, SQL, NoSQL, Elasticsearch, and OLAP data sources fast and conveniently.
+It allows you to visualize and analyze data from JSON, CSV, SQL, NoSQL, Elasticsearch, and OLAP data sources quickly and conveniently.
 Flexmonster is designed to integrate seamlessly with any client-side framework and can be easily embedded into your application.

 This repository holds Flexmonster Pivot plugin for [Kibana](https://www.elastic.co/products/kibana).